 LGBTQ+ Organizations in Portugal

-Established in 1997, ILGA Portugal is the largest organization dedicated to advocating for the rights of gay, lesbian, bisexual, transgender, and intersex people in the country.
+ILGA Portugal: Established in 1997, ILGA Portugal is the largest organization dedicated to advocating for the rights of gay, lesbian, bisexual, transgender, and intersex people in the country.
 ILGA offers various cultural and political activities and provides essential free services for the LGBTQ+ community, such as legal advice and psychological counseling.

-Founded in Aveiro in 1996, Clube Safo is a community-focused lesbian organization committed to championing the rights of lesbian women.
+Clube Safo: Founded in Aveiro in 1996, Clube Safo is a community-focused lesbian organization committed to championing the rights of lesbian women.
 The group organizes cultural events, formulates political proposals, and encourages dialogue among lesbian women from diverse backgrounds.

-Opus Diversidades is a non-profit organization that fervently defends LGBTQ+ rights.
-They are presently involved in establishing a shelter for unhoused queer individuals in Portugal.
-While their initial focus was primarily on LGBTQ+ rights, they have expanded their scope to include support for migrants and women, working to counter anti-immigration and sexist policies.
+Opus Diversidades (previously Opus Gay): Opus Diversidades is a non-profit organization that fervently defends LGBTQ+ rights.
+They’re involved in establishing a shelter for unhoused queer individuals in Portugal.
+While their initial focus was primarily on LGBTQ+ rights, they’ve expanded their scope to include support for migrants and women, working to counter anti-immigration and sexist policies.
 Opus Diversidades also offers free therapy to the LGBTQ+ community and seeks to collaborate with other associations to develop policies that safeguard biodiversity and the environment.

-Transmissão is a collective of trans and non-binary individuals committed to defending their rights and affirming their identity.
+Transmissão: Transmissão is a collective of trans and non-binary individuals committed to defending their rights and affirming their identity.
 They actively oppose the policing of their gender identities and expressions, advocating for the freedom of all trans and non-binary individuals in Portugal.
 As part of the organizing committee for the Pride March, the group also hosts various activities in Almada, including a “Wardrobe Discovery” event, providing a safe space for individuals to explore different clothing styles.

-Casa T Lisboa is the first shelter in Portugal established by trans people to support trans immigrants in Portugal.
+Casa T Lisboa: Casa T Lisboa is the first shelter in Portugal established by trans people to support trans immigrants in Portugal.
 It was founded in Lisbon during the peak of the pandemic, a time when job and housing discrimination against transgender people was exacerbated.
 The shelter became a haven for many trans people in Portugal facing eviction due to their inability to cover rent.
 Relying solely on donations for operations rather than government funding, Casa T Lisboa continues to require urgent funds to provide its vital services.

-The best places to live in portugal as an LGBT person
+The Best Places to Live in Portugal as an LGBT Person

 Lisbon and Porto are Portugal’s major urban centers, each with its unique charm and welcoming atmosphere.
 The Algarve region, known for its beautiful beaches, also has cities that embrace diversity, offering inclusive spaces for the LGBT community.
+As with any destination, personal experiences can vary, and it’s advisable to explore each city to find the atmosphere that best suits individual preferences and lifestyles.

 Lisbon